mhewedy/CloudBees-Fusion/README.md

 * In-place Restart stage (via Popup), where it allows restarting the latest stage automatically.

 ### 🚀 Installation
-You can install the extension from the Chrome Web Store or manually.
+You can install the extension from the [Chrome Web Store (works for any Chromuium ased browser, such as edge and brave)](https://chromewebstore.google.com/detail/cloudbees-fusion/lcnipldkcebcjjnecaojmdjcholpcloc) or manually (see blow).

 * Download this repository
 * Open Edge/Chrome and go to edge://extensions/ or chrome://extensions/